LUTUM!

 All of the moving parts of my game would be turned into sprites, two-dimensional objects used in computer graphics and video games.
 Combining frames creates sprite animations.
 To be able to play these animations in Unity, I had to create sprite sheets.
 Sprite sheets are documents that have animation frames for a particular sprite.
 I removed the background and rigging armature, leaving behind the characters with a transparent background and lined up all of the frames for each animation on a transparent background.
 I exported this as a PNG, brought into Unity where I created a new animation controller for each sprite.
 Once the animation was created, I was able to control when animation is played with the animation control panel.

-The Sprite Sheet
+Zachary’s Sprite Sheet

 Animating the Julia puppet was much more challenging.
 The shot list included eight walk cycle sequences from different directions: walk cycle left, walk cycle right, walk cycle up, walk cycle down, walkcycle diagonal-up-left, walkcycle diagonal-up-right, walkcycle diagonal-down-left, walkcycle diagonal-down-right.
 It also included a talk sequence and a blink sequence.